 As also discussed in \citealt{Bacchini2024} (which we hereby augment with details on the particle energetics, as the original study was affected by non-conserved energetics of standard GCA), many particles experience long-term confinement between magnetic islands, which influences their energy gain.
-We further explore the connection between energy gain and type of particle trajectory with the statistical analysis shown in Fig.~\ref{fig:stat}.
-The figure shows, from top to bottom, two-dimensional distributions of the total, parallel, and perpendicular energy gain $\Delta \gamma$ as a function of the particle pitch angle $\theta=\tan^{-1}(v_\perp/v_\parallel)$ (where $v_\parallel$ is the particle's velocity component along the magnetic field line and $v_\perp$ is the component perpendicular to the guiding-centre motion).
-The pitch angle is used as an estimate of the degree of confinement for particles; indeed, its value determines the necessary condition for particles to be trapped in a magnetic-mirror configuration, hence large pitch angles indicate a likelihood of the particle to experience a bouncing motion.
-The statistical ensemble is chosen by selecting the population of test electrons that evolve in the time interval $[t_1=2.65t_0,t_2=2.75t_0]$ with a pitch angle such that $\theta_{t_2} \geq 0.9\theta_{t_1}$.
-This filter is imposed to ensure that particles that are moving along magnetically confined trajectories maintain a pitch angle large enough to remain trapped for the whole period.
+We further explored the connection between energy gain and type of particle trajectory with the statistical analysis shown in Fig.~\ref{fig:stat}.
+The figure shows, from top to bottom, 2D distributions at $t=2.75t_0$ of the total, parallel, and perpendicular energy gain, $\Delta \gamma$, as a function of the particle pitch angle, $\theta=\tan^{-1}(v_\perp/v_\parallel)$ (where $v_\parallel$ is the particle's velocity component along the magnetic-field line and $v_\perp$ is the component perpendicular to the guiding-centre motion).
+The pitch angle was used as an estimate of the degree of confinement for particles; indeed, its value determines the necessary condition for particles to be trapped in a magnetic-mirror configuration.
+Hence, large pitch angles indicate the likelihood of the particle to experience a bouncing motion.
+The statistical ensemble was chosen from the global $\sim 10^6$ evolving particles by selecting the population of test electrons that evolve in the time interval $[t_1=2.65t_0,t_2=2.75t_0]$ with a pitch angle such that $\theta_{t_2} \geq 0.9 \ \theta_{t_1}$.
+This filter was imposed to ensure that particles that are moving along magnetically confined trajectories maintain a pitch angle large enough to remain trapped for the whole period.
 The energy gain is computed as $\Delta \gamma=\gamma_{t_2} - \gamma_{t_1}$.
-From this analysis, we observe that the largest $\Delta \gamma$ are associated with the largest pitch angles, thereby confirming that the majority of electrons experiencing strong energization are those trapped in bouncing trajectories and under the action of strong perpendicular-gradients effects.
-Furthermore, we observe again how the evolution and increase of total energy is dominated by the perpendicular dynamics, and parallel acceleration is weaker.
+From this analysis, we observe that the largest $\Delta \gamma$ are associated with the largest pitch angles, thereby confirming that the majority of electrons experiencing strong energisation are those trapped in bouncing trajectories and under the action of strong perpendicular-gradient effects.
+Furthermore, we observe again how the evolution and increase of total energy are dominated by the perpendicular dynamics, and parallel acceleration is weaker.